bmswgnp/RTIMULib-Arduino/README.md

 # RTIMULib-Arduino - a versatile 9-dof IMU library for the Arduino

-RTIMULib-Arduino is the simplest way to connect a 9-dof IMU to an Arduino and obtain fully fused quaternion or Euler angle pose data.
+RTIMULib-Arduino is the simplest way to connect a 9-dof IMU to an Arduino (Uno or Mega) and obtain fully fused quaternion or Euler angle pose data.

 Select the IMU in use by editing libraries/RTIMULib/RTIMULibDefs.h and uncommenting one of the supported IMUs like this: